razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 | [Facebook](https://twitter.com/naman34/status/1362626358539481090)                       | rems       | px     | NA                                       |
 | [Chakra](https://chakra-ui.com/docs/getting-started)                                     | rems       | rems   | default rems, option for other units     |

+>📝 Note: Couldn't find anything similar for react native
 ### What will work for us?
 Looking at the POC and the [matrix](#absolute-unit-vs-relative-unit-matrix), relative units looks no brainer but it has some downsides too:
 * Assume we have few responsive layouts then increasing the font-size on desktop might trigger the media queries to kick in and because of that our layout will be re-arranged assuming that the screen size has changed.
 Now the user was just intending to increase the font-size but they got tricked into different layout since everything is relative which impacts their experience.
 * Since everything is relative, increase in font-size is identical to page zoom so the intent of the user to increase the content size goes for a toss.

 So, what's the next best option?
+#### For Web <!-- omit in toc -->
 It's **layout in px and typography in relative units**.
 Why?
 * We want to give flexibility to the user to take the control of content readability and might want to still make the layout predictable and not change it when the font size of the browser changes.
 * There might be layout breakages for sure but again it's serving the purpose of content readability for the user in the same layout in which they intended to.
 The cons weighs off the pros i.e **content readability**